hyperflask/hyperflask-docs/docs/getting-started.md

 You are now developping from the container inside which you will find Python 3.11, Node & npm and hyperflask installed.

+!!! info
+    Although VS Code with development containers is the recommended experience, it is not mandatory.
+Hyperflask apps are standard python apps and you can install their requirements in a virtualenv and start a server using the CLI.

 ## Running your app

 In VS Code, press F5 or "Start debugging" in the command palette.

 The browser will automatically open to your new site!

+Auto-reload is enabled.

 ## First look at the code base